degardinn/docker-aws-efs-borg-restore/README.md

  - `folder name`: the name of the folder of the original EFS filesystem to restore.
 If unspecified, will be asked interactively
  - `archive`: the name of the archive to restore.
 If unspecified, will be asked interactively
  - `repo name`: the repository name to use in the backup destination. `borg` per default

+ ## Note

+ To be able to mount the EFS filesystem, the container may need to be run in *privileged* mode, or with the option `--cap-add SYS_ADMIN`